Degree of Interference: A General Framework For Causal Inference Under Interference: Current Literature on Causal Inference Under Interference

 Third, the exposure mapping framework simultaneously defines both the interference structure that determines a single unique potential outcome and exposure effects that determine causal quantities.
-Since exposure mapping is typically problem specific, exposure effects generally do not hold any meaning outside of the problem instance, even when for the same treatment-outcome pair.
+However, since exposure mapping is typically problem-specific, exposure effects generally do not hold any meaning outside of the problem instance, even for the same treatment-outcome pair.
+Recent literature building upon the exposure mapping framework aims to unbiasedly estimate the exposure effects (e.g., \cite{Fredrik2021_2, Leung2021}) or to construct the testing procedure for the correctness of the exposure map \cite{hoshino2023}.
 In contrast, we define new causal estimands that are not bonded with the interference structure.
-Our estimands are generalizations of those suggested by \cite{Fredrik2021} as natural causal estimands for direct and spillover effects under interference.
-Finally, our approach allows for continuous treatment factors and factors with many discrete levels, while most existing frameworks lead to overly complicated formulations of causal inference under interference under these general treatment factors.
+Our estimands are generalizations of those suggested by \cite{Fredrik2021} as natural causal estimands for direct and spillover effects under interference. \cite{Fredrik2021} demonstrated that the Horvitz-Thompson (HT) and H\"ajek estimators are consistent and derived their asymptotic distributions.
+However, these estimators lack theoretical guarantees when interference scales proportionally with the sample size, as outlined in Assumption 2 of \citet{Fredrik2021}.
+Our framework circumvents such restrictions by allowing us to model the interference structure and serves as a promising alternative in such a complex interference setting.
+Finally, our approach allows for continuous treatment factors and factors with many discrete levels.
+This flexibility is particularly advantageous in many practical settings, where such variations in treatment factors are commonplace.

 The rest of the paper is organized as follows.
-We proceed in \S\ref{sec:setup} to review the Rubin Causal Model and propose new spillover effect estimands under interference. \S\ref{sec:framework} contains our new framework based on the ``degree of interference" concept and our corresponding data augmentation algorithm for inferring causal estimands under interference.
+We proceed in \S\ref{sec:setup} to review the Rubin Causal Model and propose new spillover effect estimands under interference. \S\ref{sec:framework} contains our new framework based on the ``degree of interference'' concept and our corresponding data augmentation algorithm for inferring causal estimands under interference.
 The frequentist properties of our method are demonstrated via extensive simulation studies in \S\ref{sec:simulation_studies}.
-In \S\ref{sec:case_study} we demonstrate our framework using a case study on cash transfer programs in Colombia. \S\ref{sec:conclusions} concludes the paper.
+In \S\ref{sec:case_studies_main} we demonstrate our framework using case studies on cash transfer programs in Colombia and an experiment on stereolithography. \S\ref{sec:conclusions} concludes the paper.